 - 1. Log into the Illumio Support portal and go to Software > NEN. - 2.
-From the Download NEN Software page, select the latest version. - 3.
+From the Download NEN Software page, select the 2.3.10 version. - 3.
 Click the filename in the table to download the software locally.

-Install a New Standalone NEN
+Install a New Standalone NEN for 2.3.10

-This procedure describes how to perform a new NEN standalone installation where you have not previously installed the NEN as a service on a PCE data node or you have not installed the NEN 2.1.0 standalone service on your own host.
+This procedure describes how to perform a new NEN 2.3.0 standalone installation where you have not previously installed the NEN as a service on a PCE data node or you have not installed the NEN 2.1.0 standalone service on your own host.

-- For the steps to upgrade standalone NEN 2.1.0 to standalone NEN 2.3.x or later, see Upgrade Standalone NEN 2.1.0 to Standalone NEN 2.3.x or later. - For the steps to upgrade a previously-installed PCE-based NEN to NEN 2.3.x or later, see Upgrade NEN 2.1.0 PCE-based Installation to NEN 2.2.0 and later Standalone Installation.
+For the steps to upgrade standalone NEN 2.1.0 to standalone NEN 2.3.0, see Upgrade Standalone NEN 2.1.0 to Standalone NEN 2.3.10.